whatmakeart/whatmakeart.github.io/content/courses/bfa-research/2023-fall/00-getting-started/00-02-BFA-Research-Syllabus.md

 - This course is most significantly a time and place to produce work.
 - Creation and continuous maintenance of a Digital Catalog pertaining to all aspects of the student’s work as it progresses as well as final pieces is required.

+### Additional Course Goals and Topics

+- Clearly articulate you own ideas at a personal and a fine art context
+- See and accept other possible implications or interpretations of a body of work
+- Develop lear representation of aesthetic intent
+- Demonstrate broad knowledge of contemporary art practices
+- Adequately understand and comprehend any technical language or jargon used when explaining work
+- Strong photo / video / sound / digital documentation skills

 ## Class Format & Policies

 - 4.5 hours of regularly scheduled instructional time.
 In addition to the regularly scheduled instructional time, you’ll need to plan on 4.5 hours of homework time for each of your classes.